PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_Findings_and_VisualisingDataInR.md

 ---
 # Datalab 02: Findings & Data Visualisations

-This data-lab day will focus on making beautiful plots with the famous ggplot2 package.
-Then we're going to use our new skills to create some, hopefully, cool graphs and visualisations for our data-lab project.
+This data-lab day will focus on making clear and helpful data visualisations!
+First, we'll learn some rules on how to plot data and what makes a good graph.
+Then we're going to use our new skills to create some good graphs and visualisations for our data-lab project!

 Learning objectives:
 Build upon the basic understanding of data representations by learning to create data visualisations which are: